bruncanepa/blog/blogs/20231121-Now you can share E2EE data with other people!.md

----
-tags:
-  - Privacy
----

-Now you can share \#E2EE data with other people!
+# Now you can share \#E2EE data with other people!

 Share data that is: